 1. The structure-based discriminator can identify context-dependence of the substrate residue interactions more readily than a sequence-based approach, especially in cases where sequence preference at a given substrate site is not pronounced.
 For example, for the HIV protease, cleavage occurs between small non-polar amino acids and sequence preference at any other site is not particularly pronounced.
-As a result, GPGTASRP (Figure 1.8A) is misclassified as "cleaved" by the sequence-based SVM for HIV protease-1.
-There are no pronounced sequence preferences at position P3' (Figure 1.10).
-The structural model of this sequence, however, shows that the guanidinium group of the arginine sidechain (P3') is packed in the vicinity of R8, a key residue, whose interaction with D29 is critical for HIV protease structural (dimer) stability (Appadurai & Senapati
+Thus, GPGTASRP (Figure 2.8A) is misclassified as "cleaved" by the sequence-based SVM for HIV protease-1.
+There are no pronounced sequence preferences at position P3' (Figure 2.10).
+The structural model of this sequence, however, shows that the guanidinium group of the arginine sidechain (P3') is packed in the vicinity of R8, a key residue, whose interaction with D29 is critical for HIV protease structural (dimer) stability 49.

-2016).
 Thus, the presence of an arginine at this P3' position would lead to lack of cleavage of the substrate, unless a secondary interaction relieves the electrostatic repulsion between the substrate arginine sidechain and the guanidinium group of R8.
 The subtle balance of these protease-substrate interactions can be captured by the electrostatics calculations in our approach.